 Rachel also works directly with composers on new works as well as repeat performances.
 She has worked closely with composers Rick Burkardt, Chaya Czernowin, Beat Furrer, and Stuart Saunders Smith.
 In 2015, Rachel will premiere several solo works she commissioned by Southern California composers.

 She graduated with a Bachelor in Music with distinction from Indiana University in 2009, in the studio of Kathryn Lukas.
 Rachel holds Master of Arts in Contemporary Music Performance from the University of California San Diego, where she is currently pursuing a Doctorate in the studio of John Fonville.
-You can listen to her recent recording projects at http://www.soundcloud.com/beetzflute.
+You can find more information about her at http://www.rachelbeetzflute.com and listen to her recent recording projects at http://www.soundcloud.com/beetzflute.

 - April 4, 2014